vedi/knowledge-base/src/documents/unity/grow/GrowUltimate_GettingStarted.html.md

 ## Integrating GrowUltimate

+### New Game & Configurations

 Go to the [GROW dashboard](http://dashboard.soom.la) and sign up \ login.
 Upon logging in, you will be directed to the main page of the dashboard.
 You will need to create a new game in order to start your jurney with GROW.

 1. Click on the "+" button to add a new game.
 If it's your first time in the dashboard, you can just click the "Create your first game" button in the middle of the screen.
 **<@boris replace image with an image from the new dashboard>**

 	  ![alt text](/img/tutorial_img/unity_grow/addNewApp.png "Add new app")

 	* Once you created your game, you'll be redirected to a quick start process to download any of the GROW bundles (You can also click "Downloads" on the top right corner of the screen).
 Click on **GrowUltimate**.
 You'll see an instructions screen, you can continue with that or stay here for the extended version.

-* Double-click on the downloaded Unity package, it'll import all the necessary files into your Unity project.
+2. Double-click on the downloaded Unity package, it'll import all the necessary files into your Unity project.

 	![alt text](/img/tutorial_img/unity_grow/importUltimate.png "import")

-* Open your earliest loading scene.
+3. Open your earliest loading scene.
 Drag the `CoreEvents`, `StoreEvents`, `ProfileEvents`, `LevelUpEvents`, and `HighwayEvents` Prefabs from `Assets/Soomla/Prefabs` into the scene.
 You should see them listed in the "Hierarchy" panel.

 	![alt text](/img/tutorial_img/unity_grow/prefabsUltimate.png "Prefabs")

-* In the menu bar go to **Window > Soomla > Edit Settings**:
+4. In the menu bar go to **Window > Soomla > Edit Settings**:

-**<@boris I think this image is outdated>**
+** <@boris I think the image below is outdated>**

 	![alt text](/img/tutorial_img/unity_grow/soomlaSettingsAll.png "SOOMLA Settings")

-	a. **Change the value for "Soomla Secret"**: "Soomla Secret" is an encryption secret you provide that will be used to secure your data. **NOTE:** Choose this secret wisely, you can't change it after you launch your game!
+	a. **Change the value for "Soomla Secret"**: "Soomla Secret" is an encryption secret you provide that will be used to secure your data on the device. **NOTE:** Choose this secret wisely, you can't change it after you launch your game!

-	<div class="info-box">If you're already using earlier versions of SOOMLA, make sure that you use the same secret.
-Changing secrets can cause your users to lose their balances.</div>
+	<div class="info-box">Keep the SOOMLA secret in a safe place so you remember it.
+Changing secrets can cause your users to lose their balances and other important data.</div>

 	b. **Copy the "Game Key" and "Environment Key"** given to you from the [dashboard](http://dashboard.soom.la) into the fields in the settings pane of the Unity Editor.
 At this point, you're probably testing your integration and you want to use the **Sandbox** environment key.

-	Explanation: The "game" and "env" keys allow for your game to distinguish multiple environments for the same game.
+	<div class="info-box">The "game" and "environment" keys allow GROW to distinguish between multiple environments of your games.
 The dashboard pre-generates two fixed environments for your game: **Production** and **Sandbox**.
-When you decide to publish your game, make sure to switch the env key to **Production**.
-You can always generate more environments.
-For example - you can choose to have a playground environment for your game's beta testers which will be isolated from your production environment and will thus prevent analytics data from being mixed between the two.
-Another best practice is to have a separate environment for each version of your game.
+When you decide to publish your game, **make sure to switch the environment key to <u>Production</u>**.
+You can always generate more environments:  For example - you can choose to have a playground environment for your game's beta testers which will be isolated from your production environment and will thus prevent analytics data from being mixed between the two.
+Another best practice might be to have a separate environment for each version of your game.</div>
+	** <@boris need to change image to new dashboard keys>**

 	![alt text](/img/tutorial_img/unity_grow/dashboardKeys.png "Game key and Env key")

 	c. **Choose your social platform** by toggling Facebook, twitter or Google in the settings.
-Follow the directions for integrating [Facebook](/unity/profile/Profile_GettingStarted#facebook), [Twitter](/unity/profile/Profile_GettingStarted#twitter) or [Google+](/unity/profile/Profile_GettingStarted#google-).
+Follow the instructions for integrating [Facebook](/unity/profile/Profile_GettingStarted#facebook), [Twitter](/unity/profile/Profile_GettingStarted#twitter) or [Google+](/unity/profile/Profile_GettingStarted#google-).

 	d.
 If you're building for Android, click on the "Android Settings" option, and choose your billing provider.
 If you choose Google Play, you need to provide the Public Key, which is given to you from Google.

-* Fraud Protection (RECOMMENDED):
+5. Fraud Protection (<u>RECOMMENDED</u>):

-	Fraud Protection is using SOOMLA's complimentary validation service to validate the receipt of every purchase made in your game.
-By using the GROW services you also get **Advanced Receipt Verification** to fully protect your game from fraudsters.
+	Fraud Protection is using SOOMLA's validation service to validate the receipt of every purchase made in your game.
+By using Fraud Protection you also get **Advanced Receipt Verification** to fully protect your game from fraudsters.
 	To activate Fraud Protection:

 	- In the menu bar go to **Window > Soomla > Edit Settings**.